Gregory Peck: 1960–1964: Continued success

-Peck's next role was in the 1962 film adaptation of Harper Lee's Pulitzer Prize-winning novel To Kill a Mockingbird, playing the role of the kind and scrupulously honest lawyer-father, Atticus Finch.
-This perfomance saw his fifth and final Academy Award nomination, for which he won Best Actor.
-The film received a further seven nominations including for Best Picture, Director and Cinematography, also winning Adapted Screenplay and Art Direction.
-At the Golden Globes, Peck won for Best Actor in a Drama and the film was nominated for Best Film and Director; the film was nominated for Best Film at the BAFTAs.
+Peck's next role was in the 1962 film adaptation of Harper Lee's Pulitzer Prize-winning novel To Kill a Mockingbird, playing the role of kind and scrupulously honest lawyer-father, Atticus Finch.
+This performance saw his fifth and final Academy Award nomination, for which he won Best Actor.
+The film received a further seven nominations including for Best Picture, Director, and Cinematography, also winning Adapted Screenplay and Art Direction.
+At the Golden Globes, Peck won for Best Actor in a Drama, the film was nominated for Best Film and Director.
+It was also nominated for Best Film at the BAFTAs.
 The film was a commercial success as the sixth-highest-grossing film of the year.
 In 2003, Atticus Finch, as portrayed by Peck, was named the greatest film hero of the past 100 years by the American Film Institute.
 Peck would later say of To Kill A Mockingbird: "My favorite film, without any question."

 When producer Alan J. Pakula and director Robert Mulligan approached Peck about taking the role of Atticus Finch in To Kill a Mockingbird, Peck agreed to read the book.
-He stated "I got started on it and of course I sat up all night and read straight through it...
+He stated "I got started on it and of course I sat up all night and read straight through it....
 I called them at about eight o'clock in the morning and said 'When do I start?'"
-Peck did eventually request changes so that film deviated somewhat from the book, mainly showing more scenes of Peck in the courtroom than were in the original rough cut, thus shifting the focus away from the children, who had been the focus of the book, and more towards Atticus Finch.
-Peck's performance received universal acclaim from critics.
+Peck did eventually request changes so that the film deviated somewhat from the book, mainly showing more scenes of Peck in the courtroom than were in the original rough cut, thus shifting the focus away from the children, and more towards Atticus Finch.
+Peck's performance was praised by critics.
 Variety wrote that the role was especially challenging for Peck but that he "not only succeeds, but makes it appear effortless, etching a portrayal of strength, dignity and intelligence."
 The Hollywood Reporter said "Peck gives probably the finest performance of his career, understated, casual, effective."
 Time posited "Peck, though he is generally excellent, lays it on a bit thick at times – he seems to imagine himself the Abe Lincoln of Alabama."
 Reviews in recent decades have similarly lauded Peck's performance, with Film Monthly observing, "Gregory Peck's performance as lawyer Atticus Finch is just as beautiful, natural, and nuanced as the movie itself."
 Both Michael Gebert and Andrew Collins of Radio Times refer to Atticus Finch as the role that defined Peck's career.